kneufeld/django-dynamicstatics/README.md

 This little app allows you to dynamically change Django's `MEDIA_URL` and `STATIC_URL` on a per request basis based on the clients `REMOTE_ADDR`.

-The use case this was written for was that the local web server has all the large media assets but the remote server is the public facing web server.
+The use case this app was that the local web server has all the large media assets but the remote server is the public facing web server.
 If you were at the local location it sure would be nice to get the assets directly instead of proxying via the remote web server.

 ## Prerequisites